flycheck/flycheck/doc/languages.rst

    .. seealso::

+      :flyc:`flycheck-d-unittest`
-      The extension :flyc:`flycheck-d-unittest` adds a syntax checker which runs D unittests on the fly and reports the results.
+         Flycheck extension which provides a syntax checker to run D unittests on the fly and report the results with Flycheck.

 .. supported-language:: Emacs Lisp